Updated: Apr 28

 In 2015, The United Nations Educational, Scientific and Cultural Organization (UNESCO) called the destruction of libraries and books in Mosul “one of the most devastating acts of destruction of library collections in human history.”

 Earlier that year, ISIS burned Mosul University’s central library.
 The library was also air-struck by the US-led coalition forces in March 2016.
 In the Anbar province, ISIS embarked on a book-burning campaign, destroying more than 100,000 titles, according to local officials.
 The library at the University of Mosul, once among the finest in the Middle East, had a million books.
-About 600,000 were about in English and the rest were in Arabic and other languages, now mostly burned.
+About 600,000 were in English and the rest were in Arabic and other languages, now mostly burned.

 "ISIS's main goal is to destroy knowledge and culture, while IBB’s main goal is to create a knowledge movement in Iraq and make information accessible in the Middle East.
 They can not be more at odds.